esch3/satori/README.md

 ## Contribute

-You can contribute to the page or add resources by following these guidelines.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.
+You can contribute to the page or add resources by following these [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md).
+Thanks!

 ## Credits
 @author: Tom Esch